Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 Some people may need more than one epinephrine injection.
 If the symptoms do not improve in 5–15 minutes, or they come back, use a second pen if the person has one.

 Before prescribing a biologic, a healthcare professional should describe the risks in detail.
-Some include:
+These risks include:

 • Arthritis: Anti-TNF agents can help treat some causes of joint pain, but they can also cause new joint pain in some cases.

-• Liver problems: In rare cases, biologics have links with liver problems.
-Anyone who notices yellowing of the eyes or skin while taking these medications should receive medical attention straight away.
+• Liver problems: In rare cases, biologics have links to liver problems.
+Anyone who notices yellowing of the eyes or skin while taking these medications should seek medical attention right away.

 • Lupus-like reactions: These reactions to anti-TNF treatment are rare.
-A person should stop the treatment and contact a doctor if a rash, joint pain, fever, or muscle aches develop.
+A person should stop the treatment and contact a doctor if they develop a rash, joint pain, fever, or muscle aches.

 • Cancer: While the risk is low, researchers have found some associations between anti-TNF agents and lymphoma.

 Because biologics affect the immune system, a person taking this type of medication may have an increased risk of infections, some of which can be severe.
-For this reason, it is important for a person to take the necessary vaccinations, including those for:
+For this reason, it is important for a person to receive the necessary vaccinations, including those for the following conditions:

-A person should contact a healthcare professional immediately if a new cough, a fever, or any other flu symptoms develop.
+A person should contact a healthcare professional immediately if they develop a new cough, a fever, or any other flu symptoms.

 Interactions with other medications